EBS vs. EFS: Which Storage System Is Right For You?

 EBS vs. EFS–which makes the most sense for your business?
 Unfortunately, there’s no one size fits all approach.

-Choosing the correct storage solution for your AWS workloads can sometimes be quite confusing.
+Choosing the correct storage solution for your AWS workloads can sometimes be quite confusing–and this is especially true when you try to balance efficiency, performance, flexibility and costs for constantly changing applications.
 There are many services available with different storage types and feature sets, so it’s easy to get overwhelmed when you’re in the comparison stage of your cloud optimization journey.

 In this article, we’ll compare two major storage services: Amazon Elastic Block Storage (Amazon EBS), and Amazon Elastic File Service (Amazon EFS).
 Both of these services offer great solutions if your application needs access to data via filesystem.